-605.3 Sampling Verification Process
+607.1 Sampling Verification Process

 A complete set of Sampling Verifications shall be performed at a minimum rate of twenty percent (20%) within a given Sample Set.
-At a minimum, a certified Rater shall oversee this process.
+At a minimum, a Certified Rater shall oversee this process.

 The minimum quantity of Sampling Verifications for each Sampled Feature within a Sampled Set shall be calculated by multiplying the number of instances of each Sampled Feature by 20% and rounding the result up to the nearest whole number.1 (Projects containing less than 12 units would not benefit from the sampling process.)